-“It’s really scary that this government and some of the decisions that have made do not include native people—do not include Indigenous narratives," Noah said.
+“It’s really scary that this government and some of the decisions that have [been] made do not include native people—do not include Indigenous narratives," Noah said.
 "And they’re wiping us out, they’re erasing us.
-And that why we fight hard, that’s why we’re taking up the space—because our lives depend on it.”
+And that's why we fight hard, that’s why we’re taking up the space—because our lives depend on it.”

 She’s also fighting for her people to receive respect and recognition in the community.

 On Indigenous People’s Day, formally known as Columbus Day, President Trump gave credit to Christopher Columbus for discovering America.
 And that didn’t sit well with Noah.

 “That discounts Indigenous narratives—that discounts me and my people.
 So he needs to recognize that Native people have been here, we were here, are going to continue to be here," said Noah.
 "And for me, I feel like then we can work together.
 But until he recognizes that, I don’t think he’s in favor for us.”